 \myPara{Speed Analysis.} Real-time tracking is urgently demanded in many practical applications~\cite{zhang2020accurate,wang2021towards}.
 Our one-stream framework achieves joint multi-modal feature extraction and interaction, and has great efficiency.
 Tab.~\ref{table:four_datasets} shows that the average inference speed of our approach is around 60 frames per second (FPS) without model acceleration.
-The speed of our approach is obviously faster than that of many (state-of-the-art) SOTA real-time trackers~\cite{li2019siamrpn++,zhang2021learn} and common video flow~\cite{tekalp2015digital}, demonstrating that applying it to real-world applications is imperceptible in terms of time consumption.
+The speed of our approach is obviously faster than that of many SOTA real-time trackers~\cite{li2019siamrpn++,zhang2021learn} and common video flow~\cite{tekalp2015digital}, demonstrating that applying it to real-world applications is imperceptible regarding time consumption.